SuraiyaMahmuda/StopWatch-App/README.md

 # StopWatch-App
-A mini project in Android Studio Project
+A mini project in Android Studio